openhive-network/devportal/_tutorials-javascript/reblogging_post.md

 ---
 title: 'JS: Reblogging Post'
 position: 14
-description: "_By the end of this tutorial you should know how to reblog (resteem) a blog from steem_"
+description: "_By the end of this tutorial you should know how to reblog (resteem) a blog from hive_"
 layout: full
 canonical_url: reblogging_post.html
 ---